puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_reserved.markdown

 * `$string` --- If a variable with this name is present, all templates and inline templates in the current scope will return the value of `$string` instead of whatever they were meant to return.
 This is a bug, tracked as [issue #14093](http://projects.puppetlabs.com/issues/14093).

-You should also avoid re-using the names of any of Puppet's [built-in variables][built_in] or the [most common facts][facts]:

-* Re-using these names at [top scope][topscope] will cause compilation to fail.
+Additionally, re-using the names of any of Puppet's [built-in variables][built_in] or [facts][facts] at [top scope][topscope] will cause compilation to fail.

-* Re-using them at node or local scope may cause malfunctions in any classes and defined types you declare.
+> Note: You can safely re-use fact names at node or local scope, but should do so with care, as [dynamic scope lookup][dynamic] may cause classes and defined types declared in that scope to receive unexpected data.

 Acceptable Characters in Names
 -----